openordu/ordu-11ty/src/docs/contributing/conduct.md

 severity, and frequency of the action.

 ## Changes to this document
 This document may be changed by a 2/3 vote from the Maintainers with each Maintainer having one vote.

 Clan Members will be given at least two weeks to comment on changes before any vote is started.
 In emergency situations, the feedback time may be reduced to one week.

-All commentary emailed to openordu@gmail.com will be considered.
+All commentary emailed to <a class="email-encode" href="mailto:{{ metadata.email }}">{{ metadata.email}}</a> will be considered.
 Each request for feedback may include additional locations for commentary.

-###Inspiration
+### Inspiration
-Ár nDraíocht Féin Code of Conduct
+* Ár nDraíocht Féin Code of Conduct
-Heathen Pagan Federation Code of Conduct
+* Heathen Pagan Federation Code of Conduct
-Pagan Federation Code of Conduct
+* Pagan Federation Code of Conduct
-Boy Scouts of America
+* Boy Scouts of America